perfsonar/distribution-point/README.md

 that are allowed access via Rsync.

-If this file is not present when the container starts, the Rsync service will be disabled until it is restarted with it present.
+If this file is not present when the container starts, the Rsync service will only allow connections originating within the container.

 ### Web Server SSL

 Place valid `key.pem` and `cert.pem` files in the configuration directory to use SSL.
-If both of these files are not present, the container will generate self-signed filesand add them to the configuration directory.
+If both of these files are not present, the container will generate self-signed files and add them to the configuration directory.